mickfuzz/dyne_docs/src/terminal/docs/36-awk.md

     Rank 5 - Boyer

-The program, again consisting of a single statement, may be paraphrased like this: \"For each line, if the value of field no. 4 equals 2007, print the word \'Rank\', followed by the value of the variable \'NR\', followed by a dash (\'-\'), followed by field no. 3.\"
+The program, again consisting of a single statement, may be paraphrased like this: "For each line, if the value of field no. 4 equals 2007, print the word \'Rank\', followed by the value of the variable \'NR\', followed by a dash (\'-\'), followed by field no. 3."

 So what this little program does is print the surnames of all high score holders having set their record in 2007 along with their respective